At the end of the day, government agencies operate very much like businesses.

 4. Reinstating expired applications or permits fee (Rule 301 (g))

-Once the one-year window passes, the AQMD will cancel your permit altogether.
-In order to get it reinstated, you have to go though the entire permitting process again, which in addition to being a headache can also cause significant problems.
+Once the one-year window passes, the SCAQMD will cancel your permit altogether.
+In order to get it reinstated, you have to go through the entire permitting process again, which in addition to being a headache can also cause significant problems.

 5. Protocol/report evaluation fee (Rule 306 (m))